kgiori/things-gateway-guide/mozilla-gateway-guide.md

 previous network is not accessbile.
 It will revert to broadcasting the `Mozilla IoT Gateway` network name, and you can repeat the above steps.
 You can provision the gateway for as many different Wi-Fi networks as you want.

-**TIP**: If you are cnnnected to `Mozilla IoT Gateway` but you don’t see the welcome screen, you can try typing http://192.168.220.1 into your web browser’s address bar to manually navigate to the page.
+**TIP**: If you are connected to `Mozilla IoT Gateway` but you don’t see the welcome screen, you can try typing http://192.168.220.1 into your web browser’s address bar to manually navigate to the page.
 If the page still does not load, then you are not connected to the gateway.
 Check your Wi-Fi network and try again.